FlowFuse/website/src/blog/2024/07/dashboard-new-charts.md

 ![Screenshot of our new interactive Dashboard to demonstrate how charts render in FlowFuse Dashboard](./images/dashboard-interactive-docs.png){data-zoomable}
 _Screenshot of our new interactive Dashboard to demonstrate how charts render in FlowFuse Dashboard_

-With the new release also comes a **new interactive Dashboard** that we're making available for public use.
+With the new release also comes a new [Public Demo Dashboard](https://dashboard-demos.flowfuse.cloud/dashboard/charts-example) that we've made available for all to use and play with.

-You can try it out [here](https://dashboard-demos.flowfuse.cloud/dashboard/charts-example), and interact with a range of different chart types, including the new Pie, Donut and Grouped Bar charts.
+You can try it out, and interact with a range of different chart types, including the new Pie, Donut and Grouped Bar charts.
+We'll also be extending this soon to cover the full range of widgets available in FlowFuse Dashboard.

 If you want more technical detail, you can also check out our online documentation [here](https://dashboard.flowfuse.com/nodes/widgets/ui-chart.html).